 Doss

-We have four great Academies in one great school, and every student will be affiliated with one of the four Academies.
 Student ownership in their overall success is critical at Doss.
-By attaching themselves to an Academy, students will be fully engaged in an authentic learning experience that travels across all content areas and that will bring a stronger overall enjoyment to school.
+By attaching themselves to one of our four Academies, students will be fully engaged in an authentic learning experience that travels across all content areas and brings a stronger overall enjoyment to school.
 Academies offer a new kind of educational experience—a shift from traditional techniques and environments to deeper learning and transition readiness for college, career, and life.

 School Highlights

-- Smaller Learning Communities: Selfselected career academies function as small teams for a more personalized learning experience.
+• Smaller Learning Communities: Self-selected career academies that function as small teams for a more personalized learning experience

-- WorkBased Learning: Authentic pathway observation and employment opportunities in collaboration with local business partnerships, such as GE Appliances, Class Act, Galt House, Crowne Plaza, Papa John’s, Toshiba, Norton Healthcare, Trilogy Health Services, and more
+• Work-Based Learning: Authentic pathway observation and employment opportunities in collaboration with local business partnerships, such as GE Appliances, Class Act, UofL Health, UPS, Norton Healthcare, and Trilogy Health Services

 Quick Facts